anyoptimization/pymoo/docs/source/problems/multi/zdt.md

 ### ZDT5

-In ZDT5 in variables are decodec by bitsrings.
+In ZDT5 the variables are decoded by bitstrings.
 At all 11 discrete variables are used, where $x_1$ is represented by 30 bits and the rest $x_2$ to $x_{11}$ by 5 bits each.
 The function $u(x)$ does nothing else than count the number of $1$ of the corresponding variable.
-Also, note that the objective function is deceptive, because the values of $v(u(x_i))$ are decreasing with the number of 1's, but has its minimum when all variables are indeed 1.
+Also, note that the objective function is deceptive, because the values of $v(u(x_i))$ are decreasing with the number of 1's, but have their minimum when all variables are indeed 1.

 +++